Why Does My Dog Lay In The Bathroom?

 Reason 4: Your Dog Simply Wants Some Quiet Time

-In other cases, your dog could choose the bathroom for naps because it’s one of the quietest places in the house.
+Your dog could choose the bathroom for naps because it’s one of the quietest places in the house.
 Even the most outgoing dogs need some downtime every now and again which includes a break from other pets, people, or kids.

 The bathroom is the perfect place for a canine’s break since it’s rare for people to just hang out in the bathroom.
 In fact, that would be downright weird but it’s totally normal for your dog!